Blendify/blender-manual/blender_docs/manual/getting_started/about_blender/about_this_manual.rst

 About this manual
 *****************

-In this manual you find a complete and concise source of information that shall help you to get comfortable with the application.
+In this manual you will find a complete and concise source of information that shall help you to get comfortable with the application.

-You find links to the particular areas of interest on the document navigation bar on the left side of this manual.
+You can find links to the particular areas of interest in the navigation bar on the left.

 Conventions used